PeterTKovacs/boxes/README.md

 # boxes
 Package for performing box-covering of complex networks

-Written by: Marcell Nagy, Péter Kovács
+Developed by: Marcell Nagy, Péter Kovács

 contributions by Botond Diviki-Nagy

-BME, Department of Stochastics
+Budapest University of Technology and Economics (BME), Department of Stochastics

 Fork if you feel like.